-- Consider albuterol for wheezing 2.5 mg via nebulizer in 3 ml normal saline - (2) Administer captopril 25mg SL for moderate and severe symptoms so long as SBP is equal to or greater than110 after nitroglycerin administration - (3) Nitroglycerin paste for patients with moderate or severe symptoms and SBP greater than 110, administer NTG paste 1 inch topically following at least 3 doses of NTG SL (0.4, 0.8 & 0.8). - (4) Re-evaluate the patient's subjective trouble breathing with using the 0 to 10 scale, vital signs.
+- Administer captopril 25 mg SL for moderate and severe symptoms so long as SBP is equal to or greater than 110 after nitroglycerin administration. - (2) Nitroglycerin paste for patients with moderate or severe symptoms and SBP greater than 110, administer NTG paste 1 inch topically following at least 3 doses of NTG SL (0.4, 0.8 & 0.8). - (3) Re-evaluate the patient's subjective trouble breathing with using the 0 to 10 scale, vital signs.